Tongue Tie – Causes, Treatment & More

 The Super Dentists, San Diego’s leading pediatric dentistry, can help.
-We’ll explain what causes tongue tie, discuss options for tongue tie newborn treatment and ensure tongue tie isn’t a life-altering condition.
+We’ll explain what causes tongue tie, tongue tie symptoms, and some non-surgical treatments for tongue tie to ensure that congenital ankyloglossia isn’t a life-altering condition for your child.

 Tongue tie causes are purely congenital.
-The condition isn’t caused by accident or trauma – it’s a birth-related issue, and it is surprisingly easy to treat.
+The condition isn’t caused by accident or trauma – it’s a birth-related issue and surprisingly easy to treat.

 Speech problems are one of the leading symptoms of tongue tie.
-In many cases, children are misdiagnosed with other conditions, when a simple tongue tie treatment will take care of everything!
+Children are often misdiagnosed with other conditions when a simple tongue tie treatment will take care of everything!

-Not Sure What to Do With Tongue Tie (Ankyloglossia)? – The Super Dentists Can Help!
+Not Sure How to Treat a Tongue Tie (Ankyloglossia)? – The Super Dentists Can Help!